javito350/FIle-Sorting-Algorithm-Benchmarker/writing/reflection.md

 The benefits of the five approaches to sorting in Python are:

-- **Lambda Function**: This approach is concise and easy to use, making it suitable for simple sorting tasks.
+- Lambda Function: This approach is easy to use.
 It allows for custom sorting logic without defining a separate function.
-- **Attrgetter**: This approach is efficient for sorting objects based on attributes.
+- Attrgetter: This approach is efficient for sorting objects based on attributes (like the sorting we had to do in this project).
 It provides a clean and readable way to sort objects by specific attributes.
-- **Custom Compare**: This approach offers flexibility in defining custom sorting logic.
-It allows for more complex sorting criteria and can be tailored to specific requirements.
+- Custom Compare: This approach offers flexibility in defining custom sorting logic.
-- **Bubble Sort**: This approach is easy to implement and understand.
+- Bubble Sort: This approach is easy to implement and understand.
 It is suitable for small datasets and simple sorting tasks.
-- **Quick Sort**: This approach is efficient for large datasets and provides good performance with an average time complexity of O(n log n).
+- Quick Sort: This approach is efficient for large datasets and provides good performance with an average time complexity of O(n log n).
 It is widely used in practice for its speed and effectiveness.

 The drawbacks of the five approaches to sorting in Python are:

-- **Lambda Function**: This approach may not be suitable for complex sorting logic that requires multiple conditions or comparisons.
-It can be less readable for more intricate sorting requirements.
+- Lambda Function: This approach may not the best for complex sorting logic that requires multiple conditions or comparisons.
-- **Attrgetter**: This approach may not be as flexible as custom compare for defining complex sorting criteria.
+- Attrgetter: This approach may not be as flexible as custom compare for defining complex sorting criteria.
 It is limited to sorting by specific attributes of objects.
-- **Custom Compare**: This approach may require more code and effort to define custom sorting logic.
+- Custom Compare: This approach may require more code and effort to define custom sorting logic.
 It can be more complex and harder to maintain compared to lambda function and attrgetter.
-- **Bubble Sort**: This approach has a high time complexity of O(n^2), making it inefficient for large datasets.
-It is not suitable for performance-critical applications.
+- Bubble Sort: This approach has a high time complexity of O(n^2), making it inefficient for large datasets.
-- **Quick Sort**: This approach may not be stable and can have a worst-case time complexity of O(n^2).
-It requires additional memory for recursion, which can be a drawback for memory-constrained environments.
+- Quick Sort: This approach may not be stable and can have a worst-case time complexity of O(n^2) and it requires additional memory for recursion.

 ### What is challenging about designing an experiment to evaluate the performance of sorting?

 Designing an experiment to evaluate the performance of sorting algorithms can be challenging due to several factors:

-- **Input Size**: Choosing the right input size to test the algorithms can be challenging.
-Large input sizes may require more time and resources to run the experiment, while small input sizes may not provide meaningful insights into the performance characteristics of the algorithms.
-- **Sorting Criteria**: Defining the sorting criteria and attributes to evaluate the algorithms can be challenging.
-Different sorting criteria may require different approaches and algorithms, making it essential to choose the right criteria for the experiment.
-- **Data Variability**: The variability of the input data can impact the performance of sorting algorithms.
-It is essential to test the algorithms with different datasets to understand their behavior under varying conditions.
+- Sorting algorithms: In my opinion, the sorting algorithms with the attributes are more complex algorithms and a little bit difficult to understand.
-- **Algorithm Selection**: Selecting the right sorting algorithms to evaluate can be challenging.
+- Algorithm Selection: Selecting the right sorting algorithms to evaluate can be challenging.
 There are many sorting algorithms available, each with its strengths and weaknesses.
 It is crucial to choose algorithms that are suitable for the experiment's objectives and requirements.
-- **Performance Metrics**: Defining the right performance metrics to evaluate the algorithms can be challenging.
+- Performance Metrics: Defining the right performance metrics to evaluate the algorithms can be challenging.
 It is essential to choose metrics that accurately reflect the algorithms' performance and provide meaningful insights into their efficiency.

 ### How do the empirical results suggest that you don't yet know the entire story about the performance of sorting?